pniemczyk/light_mapper/README.md

 }
 ```

-### Support for pushing values to specific key based on key path
+### Support for pushing values to specific key based on the key path

 ```ruby
 {a: 1}.extend(LightMapper).push('b.c', 2, keys: :symbol)